 Water runs down the protective sheet and out of holes built into the bottom of the door.
 If the membrane tears or grows thin with age, it won’t be as effective.

 If this happens, you’ll usually find damp spots on your carpeting, in the footwells.
-The moisture will collect there instead of being guided out of your door.

-How Can You Fix it?
+How Can You Fix It?

-You can try a temporary fix with tape, but it’s preferable to have the whole piece replaced.
+You can try a temporary fix with waterproof tape, but it’s preferable to have the whole piece replaced.

 The weatherstripping is the rubber seals that surround your doors.
-If the rubber is brittle, aged or damaged, it can allow too much water into the door.
+If the rubber is brittle, aged, or damaged, it can allow too much water into the door.

 A telltale whistling noise while you’re driving can also suggest old weather stripping.
-Air will pass through the worn rubber into your cabin, creating the whistling noise.

-How Can You Fix it?
+How Can You Fix It?

+Both your front and rear windshields are fitted with rubber seals that hold them in place.
 They’re supposed to be a perfect fit.
 If the windshield wasn’t installed correctly, gaps or crevices could exist between the glass and the rubber.
 Gaps can also occur if the rubber wears down with age, although this is less common.

 Rear windshield leaks are easier to identify.
 You’ll find dampness in and around the back of your vehicle.

-How Can You Fix it?
+How Can You Fix It?

 The glass will have to be taken out and refitted properly.
 The old seals have to be replaced if they’re distorted or damaged.